xianggebenben/GraphSL/paper.md

 ![The hierarchical structure of our GraphSL library version 0.1.\label{fig:overview}](overview.png)

-The structure of our GraphSL library is shown in \autoref{fig:overview}.
-Existing graph source localization methods fall in two categories: Prescribed methods and.
+The structure of our GraphSL library is depicted in \autoref{fig:overview}.
+Existing graph source localization methods can be categorized into two groups: Prescribed methods and Graph Neural Networks (GNN)-based methods.

-Graph Neural Networks(GNN)-based methods.
-Prescribed methods based on hand-crafted rules and heuristics.
-For example, LPSI propogated infection in the networks and labeled local peaks as source nodes [@wang2017multiple]; NetSleuth employed the Minimum Description Length principle to identify the best set of source nodes and virus propagation ripple. [@prakash2012spotting]; OJC finds a set of nodes (i.e. Jordan cover) that “cover” all observed infected nodes with the minimum radius [@zhu2017catch].
-GCNSI used the LPSI to augment input, and then applied the Graph Convolutional Networks(GCN) for source identification [@dong2019multiple].
-GNN-based methods "learn" rules from graph data in an end-to-end fashion by capturing graph topology and neighboring information.
-As an example, IVGD proposes a graph residual scenario to make existing graph diffusion models invertible, and a new set of validity-aware layers have been devised to project inferred sources to feasible regions [@IVGD_www22]; SLVAE uses forward diffusion estimation and deep generative models to approximate source distribution, leveraging prior knowledge for generalization under arbitrary diffusion patterns [@ling2022source].
+Prescribed methods rely on hand-crafted rules and heuristics.
+For instance, LPSI propagated infection in networks and labels local peaks as source nodes [@wang2017multiple].
+NetSleuth employed the Minimum Description Length principle to identify the optimal set of source nodes and virus propagation ripple [@prakash2012spotting].
+OJC identified a set of nodes (Jordan cover) that cover all observed infected nodes with the minimum radius [@zhu2017catch].
+GCNSI utilized LPSI to enhance input and then applies Graph Convolutional Networks (GCN) for source identification [@dong2019multiple].

+GNN-based methods learn rules from graph data in an end-to-end manner by capturing graph topology and neighboring information.
+For example, IVGD introduced a graph residual scenario to make existing graph diffusion models invertible, and it devises a new set of validity-aware layers to project inferred sources to feasible regions [@IVGD_www22].
+SLVAE used forward diffusion estimation and deep generative models to approximate source distribution, leveraging prior knowledge for generalization under arbitrary diffusion patterns [@ling2022source].

 # Availability and Documentation